umee-network/testnets/networks/umee-alpha-mainnet-2/README.md

   --gas=auto \
   --gas-adjustment=1.4 -y
 ```
-Now we need to register our eth key.
+Now we need to register our ETH key.

 Init variables: